The Rise of the “Fun” Office Pros, Cons & How to Implement

 Tips for having fun at work

 It can seem fairly straightforward to inject a little more fun into the office but, as with anything, it requires more thought.
 Try not to buy into gimmicks for no reason.
+Do your research on fun office design ideas and see what you think might fit!

-Instead, check your priorities, focus on creating a space that aligns with and supports your specific company’s culture.
+Check your priorities, focus on creating a space that aligns with and supports your specific company’s culture.
 This doesn’t even have to be a major interior design project or office fit-out, but rather begin with small changes and build on it over time, finding out what works and what doesn’t.

-- Create opportunities for socialising outside of work.
+• Create opportunities for socialising outside of work.
 You could set up a happy hour or book tickets to attend a sports or live music event together.

-- Celebrate victories and reward team members to keep an upbeat vibe at work.
+• Celebrate victories and reward team members to keep an upbeat vibe at work.

-- Encourage a healthy mindset to help employees stay physically and mentally fit, for example through meditation or yoga.
+• Encourage a healthy mindset to help employees stay physically and mentally fit, for example through meditation or yoga.
 This can emphasise a commitment to wellbeing, supporting staff taking time away from tasks so they can return refreshed.
 If you have space on site this could be where you justify the yoga studio or volleyball court like AWeber did but, if not, you could offer a discount for a gym membership or arrange a workshop with a fitness instructor.

-Another option that sounds totally counterproductive, but having a bar in the office actually encourages people to stay longer and socialise with colleagues.
+Another option that sounds counterproductive, but having a bar in the office actually encourages people to stay longer and socialise with colleagues.

-After the working hours are done, employees will often opt to hang out for a happy hour before heading home.
+After the working hours are done, employees will often hang out for a happy hour before heading home.
 This can boost bonds between employees and further enables creativity and collaboration.
 Employers can set particular hours for bar usage, or perhaps serve only coffee during the day and then alcohol after office hours.

 If you are considering jazzing up your office with some of the more fun items of architecture and furniture, don’t forget that not everyone has fun in the same way.